-- 6. How are applications made to the Fund? - 6.1.
+6. How are applications made to the Fund?

+- 6.1.
 The aim is to have simple but effective procedures for the application and award of grants whilst ensuring value for money and propriety in use of public money. - 6.2.
 We are keen to ensure that applications reflect the actual needs of disabled users. - 6.3.
 We therefore expect evidence of engagement with Local Access panels, disabled persons organisations, user organisations and/or other relevant groups representative of disabled people.
 This may highlight areas otherwise overlooked that could enhance the service or overall experience by disabled and other customers or visitors with reduced mobility. - 6.3.1.
-Your application is to include evidence of who and how you have engaged with the relevant organisations / people. - 6.4.
+Your application should include evidence of how you have engaged with the relevant organisations / people. - 6.4.
 If the project involves adaptations to the environment, the applicant should engage relevant technical or professional advice.
 This will ensure adherence to best practise and pertinent standards; and form part of the validation process. - 6.5.
 The application form is attached at Appendix B.

-Please complete all relevant fields and submit by 9 November 2020 to: bob.davie@transport.gov.scot and caroline.connelly@transport.gov.scot - 6.6.
+Please complete all relevant fields and submit by Monday 15 October 2018 to: liam.seaton@transport.gov.scot - 6.6.
 If you are not the owner of the service or property of the proposed project; please confirm who the owner is, your relationship and confirmation that permission has been obtained from the owner. - 6.7.
 In addition to the Application Form, and subject to the project, you should include photos, drawings/plans.
 Failure to do so could lead to a potential delay in assessing your proposal. - 6.8.
 When drawings are included: - 6.8.1.
 Those supplied at the Application stage can be proposals or impressions. - 6.8.2.
-At the stage of your project being awarded funds in principle, full technical drawings in accordance with relevant regulations must be supplied prior to a grant offer being made. - 6.9.
-If the completion of an Access Statement 9 has been, or is required to be, completed as part of the project, then a copy of this should be included with your Application. - 6.9.1.
-The Fund Management Group may also request the completion of an Access Statement if it is required for project evaluation.
+At the stage of your project being awarded funds in principle, full technical drawings in accordance with relevant regulations must be supplied prior to a grant offer being made.